The Air Canada Maple Leaf Lounge is a key part of the premium travel experience for Canadians.

 Meanwhile, Aeroplan 50K members and above are entitled to unlimited lounge access at any location around the world.

-In addition, Aeroplan 50K members are able to use Maple Leaf Lounges in Canada and the US upon arrival in addition to before departure, which can be a great way to unwind after a long flight before heading into the city.
+In addition, Aeroplan 50K members and above are able to use Maple Leaf Lounges in Canada and the US upon arrival in addition to before departure, which can be a great way to unwind after a long flight before heading into the city.